LukaTrunic/Virtual-Heritage-Application/README.md

 - IntelliJ IDEA or NetBeans with OpenGL setup

 ### Instructions:
-1. Clone or download the project folder.
+1. Download the project folder.
 2. Open the project in IntelliJ IDEA or NetBeans.
 3. Ensure all JOGL dependencies are available.
 4. Run the `Main.java` or the main application class.